 • Nutrient boosters: For an extra nutrient boost, mix in one tablespoon of chia seeds or ground flaxseeds to the granola prior to baking.

-Serving Your Cinnamon Toast Crunch Granola
+Cinnamon Toast Crunch Granola FAQs

-If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below letting me know how you liked it!
-This helps others find my recipes.
-I appreciate your support, as always. xo, Megan
+If you make this recipe, please be sure to leave a comment and ★★★★★ star rating below.
+Don’t forget to tag me on Instagram so I can see your creations!

 cinnamon toast crunch granola with crunchy cinnamon clusters made vegan and gluten free